 A flat roof may add extra square footage to your home.
 A traditional sloped roof covers your home, protecting it from the elements.
 But it does nothing to create more usable space.
 You can’t put an air conditioner’s condenser on a pitched roof.
 But a flat roof can hold air conditioners or other items, such as solar panels, depending on what local building codes allow.

 If your home’s structure supports it, you may even be able to add a rooftop garden, or at least a few planters, to the space.

-In contrast, a flat roof is much safer to walk on.
-Keep in mind, if you don’t have easy access to the roof, this could still be a dangerous activity.
+In contrast, flat roofs are much safer to walk on.
+Keep in mind that if you don’t have easy access to the roof, this could still be a dangerous activity.
 If you don’t have the right equipment or knowledge, always defer to a professional roofing contractor.

-While no roof is 100 percent damage-resistant, a flat roof is durable and can often withstand heavy winds and wild weather in a way that the sloped version just can’t.
+While no roof is 100 percent damage-resistant, this type of roof is durable and can often withstand heavy winds and wild weather in a way that the sloped version just can’t.
 Again, a flat roof doesn’t have shingles covering it.
 The surface, like the name says, is flat — meaning that there are no smaller pieces to tear off and fly away in heavy winds or during a major downpour.

 Even though a flat roof can sustain damage if a branch tears the covering membrane or a similar incident happens, these types of systems are typically fairly easy to repair.

 Ready to start your project?